-Attendance- Student can be absent no more than ONE day.
+Attendance- Students can be absent no more than ONE day from Clinical Practicum III.
 The student must make up clinical hours No Later than two weeks after the end of Clinical Practicum III.
 Failure to do so will result in an "Unsatisfactory" for the clinical course.
 Depending on Clinical availability, clinical make-up may be scheduled at a later date at the discretion of the school.
 Clinical makeup may be scheduled any shift and/or any day of the week.
-The student must be flexible.
+The student must be flexible when making-up a clinical day.